Water Softener Pellets or Crystals: Which Should You Use?

 Weight50 lbs.40 lbs.50 lbs.

-📖 How to Know Whether to Use Salt Pellets vs Salt Crystals In Your Softener
+đź“– How to Decide Whether to Use Water Softener Salt Crystals or Pellets

-Unsure whether to use evaporated salt pellets or water softener crystals in your softening system?
+Here are our top tips for deciding whether to use salt pellets or crystals in your water softener:

-First, determine the type of system you own.
+• Next, determine the type of system you own.
 Is it an all-in-one water softening system, or a two-part unit?
+Use salt pellets for an all-in-one system, and use salt pellets OR crystals for a two-tank system.

-Still unsure?
-Contact the manufacturer of your water softening system.
-They’ll be happy to give you tips on buying salt, so you can get the best use out of your system.
+• Still unsure?
+Contact your water softener manufacturer.
+They’ll be able to give you dedicated tips on buying salt for your particular softener.

 How to determine whether to use salt pellets or crystals